RuiminHuang/Real-time-Implementation-of-CycleGAN/README.md

 ## Edge device-based Real-time Implementation of CycleGAN for the Colorization of Infrared Video

-This repository provides some material for real-time implementation of CycleGAN on Jetson Xavier NX with TensorRT.
+This repository provides some files for real-time implementation of CycleGAN on Jetson Xavier NX with TensorRT.

 * Datasets
 * Pretrained model